Rose Parade: Grand Marshal

 The Grand Marshal of the parade is an honorary position selected by the president of the Tournament.
 Many are picked for a relationship to the theme that is also picked by the president.
 Traditionally, the Grand Marshal of the parade also participates in the Coin Toss during the Rose Bowl.

+On October 8, 2025, Earvin "Magic" Johnson was named the 2026 Tournament of Roses Grand Marshal.

+Billie Jean King was the 2025 Grand Marshal.
+Gabby Giffords was the Grand Marshal for the 2023 parade with Audra McDonald as the 2024 Grand Marshal.

 The 2022 Grand Marshal was actor LeVar Burton.

 As there was no parade in 2021, there was no Grand Marshal that year.

 The 2020 Co-Grand Marshals were Rita Moreno (from Electric Company), Gina Torres and Laurie Hernández.

 The 2019 Grand Marshal was singer Chaka Khan.
 The 2018 Grand Marshal was Oscar nominee and distinguished humanitarian Gary Sinise.
 For the 2017 parade, Greg Louganis, Janet Evans and Allyson Felix served as marshals.
 Documentary filmmaker Ken Burns was selected as the 2016 Grand Marshal.

 The 2015 parade Grand Marshal was to be Louis Zamperini.
 After his death on July 2, 2014, the Tournament announced that it was "committed to honoring him as the Grand Marshal of the 2015 Rose Parade."
 During the parade, USC mascot Traveler walked in his place, riderless to honor Zamperini.

 Vin Scully was chosen as the Grand Marshal of the 2014 parade and Rose Bowl Game.
 Previously, President Sally Bixby named Jane Goodall as the Grand Marshal for the 2013 parade, succeeding J. R. Martinez, the 2012 grand marshal.

 Food Network star Paula Deen was the Grand Marshal of the 2011 parade.
 Captain Chesley Sullenberger was the 2010 Grand Marshal and actress Cloris Leachman served as the 2009 Grand Marshal, the 10th female grand marshal in the history of the parade.
 Mary Pickford was the first female Grand Marshal.
 Other Hollywood celebrities who appeared as Grand Marshal are Leo Carrillo, Harold Lloyd, Walt Disney, John Wayne, George Lucas, and Bob Hope.